woojiahao/git-guide/01-setup/README.md

 ![Git version](./res/git-version.png)

 You will also be using GitHub to manage your projects.
-More details will be explained about this in the following chapters.
-To get started with GitHub, create a new account [here.](https://github.com/) GitHub recently made private repositories with unlimited collaborators free.
+More details about this will be explained in following chapters.
+To get started with GitHub, create an account [here.](https://github.com/) GitHub recently made private repositories with unlimited collaborators free.

 Once both tools have been setup, you will have to configure Git on your machine.
 Within the terminal, type the following commands: